×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Hong Kong can be a daunting task.
 The best way to start is to research the different neighborhoods and districts in the city to determine which one best suits your needs.
 You can also look into the different types of housing available, such as apartments, condos, and houses.
 Once you have narrowed down your search, you can use online resources such as property listings, classifieds, and real estate agents to find a place that fits your budget and lifestyle.
 Additionally, you can also look into short-term rental options such as Airbnb or hostels.
-Finally, it is important to consider the cost of living in Hong Kong, as it is one of the most expensive cities in the world," explained one expat living in Hong Kong.
+Finally, it is important to consider the cost of living in Hong Kong, as it is one of the most expensive cities in the world," said one expat in Hong Kong.

 "Choosing where to live is very personal.
 I used to live on a university campus where there was a great sense of community without the feeling of being in some sort of expat clique.
 I now live in a well-managed housing estate with excellent security and friendly staff but no sense of community.
 If you are an expat and want community, you may well have to accept being more separated from the local culture.
 It is a fact of life here that local people do not mix in the same way as back home.
 Do not be offended by this - it is a cultural norm, and not aimed at expats.
 My in-laws were truly shocked (not to mention my first next-door-neighbour, 16 years ago) when I went to the flat next door to introduce myself and invite the neighbours round for coffee.
 I still surprise them with my weird expat ways, but it doesn't matter - I decided long ago to be myself and to accept my neighbours as they were.
-It seems to work nicely all round," said one person in Hong Kong.
+It seems to work nicely all round," remarked one member in Hong Kong.

 What is a typical expat home or apartment like in Hong Kong?

 "I live in an apartment, which is typical for Hong Kong, but not for so many expats.
 Sadly, there are a number of what I can only call "expat ghettos", where well-healed expats choose to live, somewhat separated from the local culture.
 I find that a shame, but each to his own and all that.
 I am fortunate to live in a very large apartment.
 Compared with some of my Chinese friends I am very lucky - many families live in apartments of less than 1000 sq ft., and those in the public housing states are generally less than 500 sq ft.
 I have a friend in public housing who shares one room with her husband and daughter - they eat, sleep and ply there.
-There is no kitchen to mention, and the "bathroom" is a cubicle with a toilet, hand basin and shower."," explained one expat living in Hong Kong, Hong Kong.
+There is no kitchen to mention, and the "bathroom" is a cubicle with a toilet, hand basin and shower."," explained one person living in Hong Kong, Hong Kong.

 What is the average cost of housing in Hong Kong?